 The establishment of Shaw Park spawned the creation of Clayton’s award-winning Parks and Recreation Department.
 Youth programs began in 1937 under the direction of the Clayton School District’s department of physical education, and teen programs began in 1948.
 In 1955 the Clayton Community Center was completed, and in 1956 a commission established to run city business created the position of Parks & Recreation Director.
 The Clayton Community Center was replaced in 2000 by The Center of Clayton, an innovative joint initiative of the Clayton School District and the Parks and Recreation Department.
 Conveniently located adjacent to Shaw Park, The Center features a host of indoor recreation facilities and houses the department’s administrative offices.

 Clayton’s excellent park and recreation system continues to be dominated by Shaw Park, the site of numerous programs and camps and a variety of special events throughout the year.
-It also boasts ten tennis courts, ten ball fields, three playgrounds, two sand volleyball courts, and the Century Garden.
-Picnic facilities include the Shaw Park Pavilion, a covered picnic site that can accommodate up to 180 guests, 2 other covered picnic shelters with rest room facilities, five large picnic pads with barbeque grills, and 11 other paved picnic areas with tables, all of which are available for rental by Clayton residents.
+It also boasts 10 tennis courts, 9 ball fields, 3 playgrounds, 2 sand volleyball courts, and the Century Garden.
+Picnic facilities include the new Enterprise Holdings Pavilion, a covered picnic site that can accommodate up to 120 guests, 2 other covered picnic shelters with rest room facilities, 4 large picnic pads with barbeque grills, all of which are available for rental by Clayton residents.
 Walking/ running paths wind through the park and numerous benches provide places to stop and savor nature.